Research

 Softwares/Algorithms for Biological Systems

-Biological processes are complex, requiring advanced software tools and algorithms to understand.
-I develop tools to analyze biological networks such as biochemical reactions, neural networks, and signaling networks.
-I am also interested in high-throughput optimization algorithms, network inference techniques, and novel clustering algorithms for biological systems.
-I work to improve model reuse and reproducibility in biological models.
+Biological processes are complex and demand advanced software tools and algorithms.
+I develop tools to analyze biological networks, including biochemical reactions, neural networks, and signaling pathways.
+My research also focuses on high-throughput optimization algorithms, network inference techniques, and innovative clustering methods for biological systems.
+Additionally, I work to enhance model reuse and reproducibility in biological modeling.

 1. K. Choi, J.K.
 Medley, M. König, K. Stocking, L. Smith, S. Gu, H.M.
 Sauro.
 2018.
 “Tellurium: An Extensible Python-based Modeling Environment for Systems and Synthetic Biology.”
 BioSystems.
 171, 74–79.
 10.1016/j.biosystems.2018.07.006.